Art With Me Miami

 Why go?
 Vizcaya is home to some of Miami’s most Instagrammable floors and staircases and makes for the most fetching photo backdrop in the city (just ask the quinceañeras and brides roaming about).
 Its inimitable collection of European antiques and decorative works from the 16th to 19th centuries is truly breathtaking.

-Don't miss: The free Vizcaya Village Farmers Market, a weekly Sunday gathering of local vendors selling fresh delicacies, hand-crafted products, fruits and vegetables, vegan and baked goods and more.
+Don't miss: The Vizcaya Village Farmers Market, a free, rain-or-shine gathering of Miami makers each Sunday from 9:30am to 3:30pm.
+Axplore Vizcaya’s historic farm and village while browsing fresh delicacies, hand-crafted goods, fruits and vegetables, baked goods, vegan products and more.

 • Things to do